-The disclosure comes during a turbulent few weeks for the trust.
+Bright Tribe was labelled "top performing" by ministers last year and handed a slice of £5 million to improve standards in schools in the north of England.
+However, it said these schools did not fall under the extra comes during a turbulent few weeks for the trust.
 A government investigation published last month revealed how the trust was breaking rules over payments to trustees.
+Schools Week also revealed how staff at Whitehaven funding remit.

+The disclosure

-Schools Week also revealed how staff at Whitehaven academy, in Cumbria, issued a vote of no confidence in the trust after the school was put in special measures.
+academy, in Cumbria, issued a vote of no confidence in the trust after the school was put in special measures.
 The Ofsted report, published last Friday, said outcomes for pupils have been poor since Bright Tribe took over in January 2014.

 The Durham schools received an academy order after falling into special measures.
 Both were previously rated as outstanding.

 Minutes from the headteacher board meeting, which decided on Bright Tribe as the preferred sponsor, show advisers highlighting the financial position of the two schools.

 It was agreed officials would arrange visits to the school's sites to assess the need for an environmental improvement grant to cover external refurbishment.

 The trust did not provide further comment about whether this funding was granted.